Division of International Finance

-I am an Assistant Professor of Economics at Vanderbilt University.
-Starting August 2019, I will join the Federal Reserve Board as a Senior Economist.
+Welcome to my personal website.
+I am a Senior Economist in the Division of International Finance of the Federal Reserve Board.
 My main area of research is macroeconomics, focusing on investment dynamics over the business cycle.
 My work investigates residential investment in the housing boom and bust, inventory investment in business-cycle models, cyclical durable investment with second-hand markets, and fiscal policy in the great recession.
 Prior to joining the Federal Reserve Board, I was an Assistant Professor of Economics at Vanderbilt University.
-I received my B.A. degree from Seoul National University (Republic of Korea) and my Ph.D. from Columbia University.
+I received my B.A. degree from Seoul National University and my Ph.D. from Columbia University.

 PUBLISHED AND FORTHCOMING PAPERS